BVPTechShuttle/techshuttleWebsite/README.md

 # techshuttleWebsite
-This is the official website of TechShuttle, Hack Club of BVCOE
+This is the official website of TechShuttle, Hack Club of BVP